xuwang/aws-terraform/README.md

     $ sudo pip install --upgrade awscli
     ```

-For other plantforms, follow the tool links and instructions on tool sites.
+For other platforms, follow the tool links and instructions on tool sites.

 ## Quick start